Genivia/ugrep/README.md

 - Comprehensive how-to [tutorial](#tutorial) for beginners to advanced users
 - Fully compatible with the standard GNU and BSD grep command-line options
 - Written in clean and efficient C++11, built for extreme speed
-- Faster than GNU/BSD/PCRE grep, beating ripgrep, silver searcher, etc.
+- Faster than GNU/BSD/PCRE grep, [also beats](#speed) ripgrep, silver searcher, etc.
 - Multi-threaded search using high-performance lock-free job queue stealing
 - Multi-threaded decompression and search of decompressed streams
 - Optimized with SIMD string matching (AVX, SSE2, ARM NEON/AArch64)